Lv100Latios/HL1Screams/README.txt

 # HL1 Screams
-A scream replacement for Ace Fire screams.
+A scream replacement for ACE Fire screams.

 ///////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 //This mod is NOT to be used in a commercial product and falls under BI's APL-SA License